New dates added for October and November! See Uncommon Giving in action at our weekly product demo.

 RingCentral

 RingCentral, a cloud-based communication company, focuses its CSR strategy on environmental impact, social initiatives, and governance practices.
-Through its 1:1 donation matching program, the company and its employees have contributed over $1.42 million to charitable causes in the community.
-In some circumstances throughout the year, employees can even take advantage of double matching and no-limit matching opportunities.
+Through its 1:1 donation matching program, the company and its employees have contributed over $420,000 to charitable causes in its community.
+Throughout the year, employees can even take advantage of special double and no-limit matching opportunities.

-In addition to matching donations, RingCentral allows its employees to provide product discounts and donations to registered nonprofits.
-Plus, when employees volunteer a certain number of hours with an eligible organization, the company donates to that organization as part of its Dollars for Doers program.
+In addition to matching donations, RingCentral provides product discounts and donations to registered nonprofits.
+Plus, when employees volunteer a certain number of hours with an eligible organization, the company donates to that organization as part of itsย Dollars for Doers program.

 Wrapping Up: Taking Your Impact Beyond Matching Donations